AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: Implementation

 \subsubsection{Real-Time Downlink Decoder}

 AdaptOver's real-time downlink decoder synchronizes to the base station continuously and decodes the connection establishment procedure for each connecting \ac{ue}.
 AdaptOver first listens for \ac{rar} messages from the base station.
 These messages allocate the \ac{rnti} to the UE.
-For each \ac{rnti} allocation, each subsequent subframe is tested if it contains data destined to the RNTI.
+For each \ac{rnti} allocation, each subsequent subframe is tested if it contains data destined to the RNTI by blind-decoding the \ac{pdcch} for \ac{dci} messages.
 After the downlink decoder receives the \texttt{RRC Connection Setup} message, the attack is triggered, and the \ac{rnti} is ignored again, such as to free decoding resources.
 The decoding task itself is distributed across a pool of threads and is optimized to minimize copying operations.
 This design enables the decoding of many concurrent connection establishment procedures.
-We tested this with a Intel(R) Xeon(R) Gold 6242 CPU, which can decode up to 50 RNTIs in parallel.
+We tested this with a Intel(R) Xeon(R) Gold 6242 CPU, which can decode up to 50 RNTIs in parallel, which is sufficient even for busy urban cells.
+In our experiments with busy real cells, we found that several performance optimizations were necessary to help the system operate reliably.
+One of the most helpful optimizations is to isolate (\texttt{isolcpus}) and pin one CPU core to only receive samples from the SDR, as this is the most latency-sensitive task.
+This optimization prevents buffer overflows, where the radio is unable to transport enough samples in time to the CPU.